 Shaya and Kwadwo, a young couple with a new infant son, saw the need to plan ahead given their “new responsibility.”
 Shaya spoke about the amount of time they spent trying to decide what crib to buy and what car seat to buy.
 They decided that spending time making plans for their son in the case of their death was another important way to care for their son.

-Joyce, a physician and medical school professor, told her children Kweku and Nicole about her Planning Ahead decisions.
+Joyce, a physician and medical school professor, told her children Kwaku and Nicole about her Planning Ahead decisions.
 At first, the children thought it was insensitive of her to discuss her death.
-They soon realized that their mother was not being insensitive, but just “being mom”—caring for them on another level by sharing her and her husband’s end-of-life wishes.
+They soon realized that their mother was not being insensitive, but just “being mom”—caring for them on another level by sharing her and her husband’s wishes through the end of life.
 Joyce plans to suggest that courses on hospice and palliative care be added to the curriculum at her medical school.

 Karen, a Bethel Champion Leader (and one of the original 40), realized Planning Ahead was a journey she herself had to experience before expecting others to.
 She had to walk the journey persistently and consistently, committed to listening to “in-your-face honesty” from people with different levels of understanding and comfort levels.

 Bethel leaders also knew that culture can play a hand in a person’s reluctance to discussing end-of-life issues and that the Planning Ahead ministry could help congregants navigate this topic in the context of their own cultures.
 Margaret, a Champion leader, participated in Planning Ahead shortly after her mother’s death.
 As was customary in her Ugandan culture, she was in the process of grieving and planning her mother’s yearlong memorial.
 Planning Ahead helped Margaret see the benefit of planning her own wishes through the end of life ahead of time to ease this future yearlong process for her loved ones.